Before you start

 The criteria judges use to evaluate your project.

-One of the questions you’re probably thinking is, what will the judges be looking for in my project?
+One of the questions you’re probably thinking is, what happens now that my project has been submitted?

 The highest-scoring projects from the first judging round will be reviewed closely before we announce the 100 Regional finalist projects.
 From that group, judges will then select finalists from the top 16 projects across the globe to join us in Mountain View, California to compete for the Grand Prize.